hyperpape/mako/readme.md

 ## Overview

-Mako is a Java library that lets you write high level code then compile it to Java bytecode and load it, all at runtime.
+Mako is a Java library that lets you write high level code then compile it to Java bytecode.
 Classes implemented this way are fully interoperable with standard Java code.
 That is, they can call regular objects and methods and implement interfaces or inherit from classes defined in regular code.

+Mako supports generating and loading classes at runtime, or precompiling .class files that can be packaged with an application.

 To illustrate, here is how to specify the recursive fibonacci method: